CC-Public/DashboardAssignment/README.md

 ```
  * action = 1 is a **buy**
  * action = 2 is a **sell**

+Though there might be more fields you can ignore them for this assignment.

 To get real-time updates you would need to poll the server asking for new records.
 There is a separate method for that - `GetNewUserActivityUpdates`: